jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

 * receipt_transactions
   - Columns:
-     - Transaction_Receipt_ID:
+     - Transaction_Receipt_ID: receipt number
-     - Payment_Date:
+     - Payment_Date:  date of the transaction.
-     - Receipt_Description:
+     - Receipt_Description:  service or product name
-     - Client_Code:
+     - Client_Code: unique client code.
-     - Stylist:
+     - Stylist:  staff member who provided the service or sold the product.
-     - Receipt_Quantity:
+     - Receipt_Quantity: number of services or product sold.
-     - Receipt_Amount:
+     - Receipt_Amount: the total dollar amount.
-     - tax1:
+     - tax1: Federal tax amount.
-     - tax2:
+     - tax2: local tax amount.
-     - Payment_Method:
+     - Payment_Method: way client paid for service or product

 * cancel_noshows
   - Columns:
-     - Appointment_Status:
+     - Code: unique client code
-     - Code:
+     - Service: service code for the booking
-     - Service:
+     - Staff: staff member who was to provide the service
-     - Staff:
+     - Booking_Date: date the service was scheduled to be provided
-     - Booking Date:
+     - Event_Date: date or cancellation or missed appointment
-     - Event_Date:
+     - Appointment_Status: indicator for appointmenta that were cancelled or missed
-     - Canceled_By:
+     - Canceled_By: staff that received call for cancellation
-     - Notification_Days:
+     - Notification_Days: number of days before appointment or -1 for no-shows

 * personnel
  - Columns: